haroon-mahmood-4276/haroon-mahmood-4276/README.md

 # Hi there, I'm Haroon Mahmood 👋

-### I'm a Developer, Teacher and Researcher!
+### I'm a Developer, Teacher, and Researcher!
-- 🔭 I’m currently working as Laravel and Backend Engineer.
+- 🔭 I’m currently working as a Laravel and Backend Engineer.
-- 💻 Co-Founder of Iyetech - Pakistan.
 - 📢 Love to teach and inspire students.
 - 🥅 2023 Goals: Contribute more to Open Source projects.